Russell Brand: Release

 Early in 2019, The Sunday Times began inquiries after becoming aware of allegations of sexual misconduct against Brand.
 In 2022, Channel 4's Dispatches began working with The Sunday Times and The Times to investigate the allegations.
 On 16 September 2023, following the joint investigation, allegations were published from four women anonymously, accusing Brand of sexual assaults and emotional abuse between 2006 and 2013.
-While Brand was age 31 at the time, the youngest of the women was 16 (the age of consent throughout the UK); she accused him of sexual assault and of grooming her.
+The youngest of the women alleging abuse was aged 16 (the age of consent throughout the UK) at the time of the alleged abuse, while Brand was 31.
 Most of the women, who The Times said do not know each other, have chosen to remain anonymous in fear of public harassment.
 A fifth woman accused him of flashing his genitals at her.
 The Sunday Times noted that several of the accusers "felt compelled" to speak out "given Brand's newfound prominence as an online wellness influencer".

 The reports noted that complaints about Brand's behaviour had been made to Lesley Douglas, then controller of BBC Radio 2, in 2007, after Brand allegedly urinated into a bottle "in full view of everyone" in the BBC Radio 2 studio and hurled objects "in fits of rage".
 Brand allegedly pursued female audience members for sex and exposed himself to a crew member on the shows EFourum and Big Brother's Big Mouth.
-Production company Endemol and Channel 4 released statements of regret, saying in part: "We are sorry these women did not feel supported and protected while working on these productions and in light of these serious allegations encourage them to contact us in confidence."
+Production company Endemol and Channel 4 released statements of regret, saying in part: "We are sorry these women did not feel supported and protected while working on these productions and in light of these serious allegations encourage them to contact us in confidence".

+The Times and Dispatches allegation of Brand having sex with a 16-year-old was later confirmed by Brand.
+In a 2026 interview, Brand admitted to having sex with a 16‑year‑old when he was 30, saying that his fame and addiction created an "opportunity for endless consent" that led him to be an "exploiter of women".
+The woman stated that she began a relationship with Brand when she was 16 and Brand was 31 and alleged that Brand referred to her as "the child".
+She further alleged that Brand forced his penis down her throat until she was unable to breathe, leading her to fight him off.